ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 Event Streams can take in the data from the trucks (data producers) and then serve it to the various applications that will use it (data consumers).

-This tutorial illustrates how you can deploy an application using Openshift and then connect it to a variety of IBM Cloud Databases to manage data and provide a variety of insights.

-**Truck Tracker** is a service that receives data from a fleet of trucks as they travel across the country.
-It could be any data (e.g., fuel consumption, driver details, ambient temperature or anything else that can be measured as you cruise).
-For the purposes of this tutorial, it will be the truck's ID and position (lat/long coordinates). **Truck Tracker** will receive data via [Event Streams] and make it available to a number of databases ([Cloudant]()  and [Redis]()).
-The application will also show you the current position of the trucks on a map.

 The fully-managed nature of all these services allows you to focus on developing your applications instead of having to worry about security, scaling, patching and all the other overhead that comes from deploying your own infrastructure.

 Finally, you will need to run your Truck Tracker service somewhere, and for that we will use [IBM Openshift](https://www.ibm.com/cloud/openshift), a fast and secure way to containerize and deploy enterprise workloads in Kubernetes clusters.
 We will provision an Openshift cluster, deploy our applications to it and make them available to the database services that need access to it.
 We will also make a public-facing application to view the positions of trucks on a map.
+[Read more about Openshift](https://cloud.redhat.com/learn/what-is-openshift)